Local Volume Concentration, Packing Domains and Scaling Properties of Chromatin: Introduction

-There are many important efforts to model chromatin from an atomistic or a nearly atomistic approach addressing different processes involving DNA, histones and other proteins \cite{bishop:2005ts,eslami-mossallam:2016tk,bowerman:2016ub,melters:2019wp,zhang:2017vq,freeman:2014ux,lequieu:2016ux,brandani:2018vm,lequieu:2017vh,Lequieu:2019ws,Li:2023aa,arya:2006un,arya:2009vc,Dans:2016aa,Jimenez-Useche:2014aa,Norouzi:2015aa,Bajpai:2020aa,Luque:2014aa,Perisic:2019aa,Bascom:2019aa,Bascom:2017aa,Wiese:2019aa}.
-From the other end of the chromatin length scale the aim is to use experimental results, especially from high-throughput chromatin conformation capture (Hi-C) \cite{lieberman-aiden:2009tb}, to guide polymer models simulations with especial characteristics that can replicate for example, contact patterns and loop extrusion process. \cite{banigan:2020vx,barbieri:2012uc,Brackley:2017aa,fudenberg:2016vf,nuebler:2018vy,rao:2014tl,sanborn:2015wi,Chan:2023aa,Jost:2014aa} Many lines of evidence support the idea of chromatin configurations as a statistical assembly that produce functional organization.
+There have been important efforts to model chromatin and a comprehensive review have been recently published\citep{Yildirim-2022aa}.
+Many works are based on atomistic or a nearly atomistic approach addressing different processes involving DNA, histones and other proteins \citep{bishop:2005ts,eslami-mossallam:2016tk,bowerman:2016ub,melters:2019wp,zhang:2017vq,freeman:2014ux,lequieu:2016ux,brandani:2018vm,lequieu:2017vh,Lequieu:2019ws,Li:2023aa,arya:2006un,arya:2009vc,Dans:2016aa,Jimenez-Useche:2014aa,Norouzi:2015aa,Bajpai:2020aa,Luque:2014aa,Perisic:2019aa,Bascom:2019aa,Bascom:2017aa,Wiese:2019aa}.
+From the other end of the chromatin length scale the aim is to use experimental results, especially from high-throughput chromatin conformation capture (Hi-C) \citep{lieberman-aiden:2009tb}, to guide polymer models simulations with especial characteristics that can replicate for example, contact patterns and loop extrusion process. \citep{banigan:2020vx,barbieri:2012uc,Brackley:2017aa,fudenberg:2016vf,nuebler:2018vy,rao:2014tl,sanborn:2015wi,Chan:2023aa,Jost:2014aa} Many lines of evidence support the idea of chromatin configurations as a statistical assembly that produce functional organization.
 First, the overwhelming majority of the genome does not code for proteins but has functional consequences at the level of regulating gene transcription.
-Second, Hi-C \cite{lieberman-aiden:2009tb} and similar techniques identify the presence of compartments, domains, and loops; however, these structures only become evident as distinct contact loci with millions of sequence measurements \cite{szabo:2019wg,Rajderkar:2023aa}.
-Third, single cell sequencing and {\em in situ} sequencing of normal tissue and malignancies has demonstrated profound heterogeneity in transcriptional patterns that were previously not appreciated under routine histological examination \cite{finn:2019ws}.
-Finally, ongoing methods investigating chromatins structure have shown that it is dynamically evolving even at the order of seconds to minutes \cite{Nagano:2017aa}.
+Second, Hi-C \citep{lieberman-aiden:2009tb} and similar techniques identify the presence of compartments, domains, and loops; however, these structures only become evident as distinct contact loci with millions of sequence measurements \citep{szabo:2019wg,Rajderkar:2023aa}.
+Third, single cell sequencing and {\em in situ} sequencing of normal tissue and malignancies has demonstrated profound heterogeneity in transcriptional patterns that were previously not appreciated under routine histological examination \citep{finn:2019ws}.
+Finally, ongoing methods investigating chromatins structure have shown that it is dynamically evolving even at the order of seconds to minutes \citep{Nagano:2017aa}.